-For dog ear infection treatment, your Vet will cleanse the ear and may prescribe you ear cleaning products for use at home.
+For treating the dog’s ear infection, your Vet will cleanse the ear and may prescribe you ear cleaning products for use at home.
 It will help to remove debris and irritation and make tropical medicating agents more productive.
 The control of microorganisms and curing inflammation will be the next step.
 Your Vet may treat underlying primary diseases such as allergy or autoimmune disease.

 Dog ear treatment can be more extended.
 Prevention is best among all.
 You can prevent dog ear problems by cleaning your dog’s ear regularly and carefully.

 Dog ear infection medicine includes

 - Ear cleaning agents and topical solutions

 - Antibiotics and antifungals with or without a combination of steroids to check the growth of microorganisms and for the relief of inflammation

 - Your Vet may prescribe medicine for underlying disease such as antiallergic